akc2267/Agoric-Validator-Jail-Alerter/README.md

 # Agoric-Validator-Jail-Alerter
 This is a simple shell script to continuously poll your Agoric Validator status and alert you (both with audio and text) when your validator is jailed.

+Simply change <YOUR-MONIKER> to your agoric testnet moniker, then copy and paste the block of code into your terminal, and let it run continuously with the terminal window open.

 ```
 while sleep 5; do